 We commenced processing recoverable silicon materials in June 2006, and manufacturing silicon wafers in 2008.
-We commenced producing solar cells in July 2009 following our acquisition of Zhejiang Jinko, which has manufactured solar cells since June 2007, and we commenced producing solar modules in

-August 2009.
-We commenced our solar power generation and solar system integration service business in late 2011 and disposed of our downstream solar power project business in the PRC to a related party in November 2016.
+We commenced producing solar cells in July 2009 following our acquisition of Zhejiang Jinko, which has manufactured solar cells since June 2007, and we commenced producing solar modules in August 2009.
+We commenced our solar power generation and solar system integration service business in late 2011.